Bruce snaps tie in 8th with 2nd homer, Mets top Phillies 4-3

 PHILADELPHIA (AP) -- It has taken a while, but Jay Bruce is showing the Mets exactly why they traded for him last season.

-Bruce homered twice, including the tiebreaking shot in a testy eighth inning to lead New York over the Philadelphia Phillies 4-3 on Monday night.
+Bruce homered twice , including the tiebreaking shot in a testy eighth inning to lead New York over the Philadelphia Phillies 4-3 on Monday night.

 ''I know it's in there,'' Mets manager Terry Collins said of Bruce's pop, ''and I'm glad it's right now because we're not swinging the bats as a team.''